 The best way for marketers to fight fraud is to get informed and use the anti-fraud tools available today to shift the odds in their favor.
 There are automated tools and quick lessons that go a long way toward helping marketers understand how they are being defrauded.
 Familiarizing themselves with these tools will empower them in the defense of their campaigns and ad spend.

 Marketers can educate themselves about the most common types of fraud and how they’re detected.
 Check out this multi-part series written by Grant Simmons, head of client analytics at Kochava.
 Gaining this firm foundation is important for confidently discussing traffic anomalies with a partner and negotiating possible make-goods.

 Activate automated anti-fraud tools

-Activate automated, machine-learning tools like the Global Fraud Blacklist.
+Activate automated, machine-learning tools like the Global Fraud Blocklist.
 It’s as simple as the flip of a toggle.
 This one step will protect a marketer from the most blatant and egregious fraud actors in the ecosystem.
-The Blacklist is a dynamic list of known fraudulent entities that uses machine learning to identify and add new entities from which to block data.
+The Blocklist is a dynamic list of known fraudulent entities that uses machine learning to identify and add new entities from which to block data.

 Tactics identified include:

 - Click spamming/flooding: High click-to-install rates mean the wrong channel is being credited with attribution and that organic installs are possibly being stolen